 Because postpartum hair loss is a normal result of hormonal changes, it’s not something you can immediately stop.
 However, there are habits you can instill to minimize the effects of postpartum hair loss.
 In turn, hopefully promoting healthy hair growth.

 In the weeks and months following delivery, ensure you are getting gentle-to-moderate exercise (once cleared from your doctor), incorporate lifestyle-centric stress support strategies (therapy or meditation), consume a healthy postpartum diet, rich in nutrients to support healthy hair, and be consistent with postpartum vitamins (use code: EDIE20 at checkout!).
 Furthermore, take gentle care of your hair.
 While your follicles are in the telogen phase, they are in their most fragile state.
 To avoid additional shedding, be gentle while brushing, washing, and drying.
 When possible, avoid tight hairstyles, as they place too much traction on follicles.
 To make things even easier, get a haircut before your baby arrives.
 Prevention tips are equally as important as postpartum hair treatments.

 While you wait for your hair to return to its normal growth cycle, here are 10 postpartum hair treatments to try.

 This full-spectrum multivitamin is a win-win.
-This daily pack was formulated by a panel of leading obstetricians and maternal-fetal medicine doctors.
-Every ingredient is backed by research and targeted to your exact needs.
+Every ingredient in Llama Naturals’ adult multivitamin is backed by research and targeted to your exact needs.
 It is safe to take as a breastfeeding mom.
 Many reviews indicate it can help with hair health!
-Use code EDIE15 at checkout for 15%-off your first month.
+Use code EDIE20 at checkout for 20%-off, indefinitely.